sssd-dev/jenkins-slack-command/README.md

 # TODO Items

- - Authentication of the jobs that may be triggered and the build tokens to be allowed trigger them needs to be externalised.
+ - The endpoint should be using SSL because private tokens are being exchanged.
  - It would be nice if it was possible to configure which Slack users had permission to trigger jobs.
 For example, a rule like only allow members of the #product-dev channel trigger releases.